ahhchoo/ContactBook/README.md

 # ContactBook
-ContactBook is a project completed at CUNY Queen's CSCI211 (Object Oriented Programming in C++) in Spring 2014 taught by Professor Yosef Alayev.
+ContactBook is a project attempted at CUNY Queen's CSCI211 (Object Oriented Programming in C++) in Spring 2014 taught by Professor Yosef Alayev.

 ContactBook project simulates a Management System for a collection of Contact Books.